 Every effort is made to ensure that they are given access to a broad and balanced curriculum.
 Advice is sought from professional agencies where appropriate and parents are fully involved at all stages.

-The school's SEN co-ordinator is Mrs Abigail Akhurst and Mrs Beddall.
+The school's SEN co-ordinators are Mrs Akhurst and Mrs Beddall.

 Special Educational Needs and Disabilities: An Overview

 The Children and Families Act, which has now become law from September 2014, has resulted in changes to the way you and your child receive support from your local council, health and social care services and nurseries, schools or colleges:

 Statements of special educational needs and Learning Difficulty Assessments

 These have been replaced with a single education, health and care (EHC) plan: this places much more emphasis on the child or young person's personal goals and describes the support a child will receive in order to achieve these.
 The plan replaces the need for multiple documents from different organisations.
 It ensures that all the information about the child or young person is held in the same place so that all of the professionals involved in the child's support are fully aware of all of their needs and aspirations, and plan together for how to meet them.

 The EHC plan template for Central Bedfordshire has been drafted with parents and professionals in the light of the changes outlined in the Children and Families Act: sample documents are available from September 2014 and at http://www.centralbedfordshire.gov.uk/localoffer.